wp-plugins/light-social/readme.txt

 This is a super lightweight plugin to insert a set of social share links at the bottom of each post, focused on technical blogs.

-With this plugin you don't have options to configure.
-Simply activate or deactivate to show or not the bookmark social links.
+With this plugin you have simple options to configure.
+Simply enable or disable to show or not the bookmark social links.

 This is the list of used social sites: